 Optogenetics and calcium imaging have advanced the field of neuroscience by providing precise methods for manipulating and imaging neural activity in vivo.
 In order to map large-scale cortical circuits in a head-fixed animal, it is essential to have the ability to perform large-scale targeted optogenetics and imaging in vivo.
 Below you can find application examples.

-This video shows our OASIS Macro and laser Polygon patterned illuminator being used to target ChR2 optogenetic stimulation (200um spots) across the cortex of an anesthetized mouse through a cranial window.
+This video shows our OASIS Macro and laser Polygon DMD illuminator being used to target ChR2 optogenetic stimulation (200um spots) across the cortex of an anesthetized mouse through a cranial window.
 This experiment was performed to elicit paw motor movements (Courtesy of University of Ottawa).